Santa Barbara is one of my favorite places to visit in the U.S., and there are so many beautiful things to do in Santa Barbara!

 Food & Dining

 A local institution, McConnell’s is THE place for ice cream in Santa Barbara.
+They make their ice cream from scratch, using organic ingredients and no preservatives.
+This is one of our must-stops when we are visiting Santa Barbara!

-Have a “sammy,” which is their name for an ice cream sandwich made with your pick of ice cream between two homemade cookies.
+Last time, I had a “sammy,” which is their name for an ice cream sandwich made with your pick of ice cream between two homemade cookies.
 Yum!!

-19. Enjoy a Wine or Beer Tasting in the Funk Zone
+17. Enjoy a Wine or Beer Tasting in the Funk Zone

-The Funk Zone is a newer, revitalized area of town that is closer to the wharf and harbor where you’ll find lots of wineries with tasting rooms, as well as breweries and some hip hotels like the Hotel Californian and Riveria Beach Hotel (formerly a Hotel Indigo) where we have stayed.
+The Funk Zone is a newer, revitalized area of town that is closer to the wharf and harbor where you’ll find lots of wineries with tasting rooms, as well as breweries and some hip hotels like the Hotel Californian and Riveria Beach Hotel (formerly a Hotel Indigo) where we have personally stayed.

 When it comes to wine tastings, we headed to Paradise Springs Winery and enjoyed an outdoor wine tasting with putting green (great to entertain kids while Mom and Dad sip some wine!).